SFDR Disclosures

 2. No significant harm to the sustainable investment objective

-Sustainable Investments do no significant harm by not exceeding acceptable thresholds when assessed against Principle Adverse Impact Indicators.
-The Fund does not invest in companies with material exposure to harmful products and services, and the companies which fail to demonstrate strong environmental and social stewardship.
-The Investment Manager’s investment approach is highly selective and focused on picking the highest quality companies in their universe which should also have a positive impact towards UN Sustainable Development Goals (SDGs).
-The Investment Manager has detailed sustainability models on our investee companies, backed by extensive proprietary data collected through their investment research.
+The Investment Manager’s investment approach is highly selective and focused on picking the highest quality companies in their universe which should also have a positive impact towards UN Sustainable Development Goals (SDGs) and practices aligning with UN Global Compact (UNGC) principles and Organisation of Economic Cooperation and Development (OECD) Guidelines .
+The Investment Manager has detailed sustainability models on each portfolio company, backed by extensive proprietary data collected through their investment research.
 In addition, the Investment Manager closely monitors, reports on any norms, breaches and evaluates a range of PAI indicators, each listed below:

 CLIMATE AND OTHER ENVIRONMENT-RELATED INDICATORS